 If a taxing unit misses the deadline, the governing body must ratify either the effective tax rate or last year's tax rate, whichever is lower, as the adopted tax rate before the fifth day after establishing that tax rate.
 28

 If a taxing unit other than a school district adopts a tax rate that exceeds the rollback tax rate, voters in the taxing unit may petition for an election to limit the tax increase.
-29 A school district must automatically hold a tax rate ratification election (TRE) if the trustees vote to adopt a tax rate that exceeds the rollback tax rate.
-30 A successful election limits the taxing unit's current tax rate to the rollback rate.
+29 A school district must automatically hold a tax rate ratification election (TRE) if the trustees vote to adopt a tax rate that exceeds the voter-approval tax rate.
+30 A successful election limits the taxing unit's current tax rate to the voter-approval rate.
 31

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.